chrhaeusler/readmedraft/README.md

-# Processing of visual and non-visual naturalistic spatial information in the "parahippocampal place area"
+# Processing of visual and non-visual naturalistic spatial information in the "parahippocampal place area": from raw data to results

 This repository contains the raw data and all code to generate the results in Häusler C.O. & Hanke M. (2021).